-- Dances are from 7:30-9:30 p.m., no entrance after 8:00 p.m., no dismissal before 9:00 p.m. - Each student may only buy one wristband. - No admittance without a current Student Body Card. - Students may not arrive or depart in rented vehicles, limousines, buses, or RVs. - Students remaining 45 minutes after the end of the dance may be sent home by taxi at the family's expense. - Bags or purses may be inspected at the door, and there are no coat check facilities. - School or law enforcement may use the testing/services of security dogs and/or breathalyzers randomly to detect drugs, alcohol, or contraband items. - Student Body Cards will be confiscated for inappropriate behavior or dress.
-Cards will be held forsix weeks or through the next scheduled dance, whichever comes first.
-Students will not be allowed to attend any dances during these six weeks or the next scheduled dance, whichever comes first.
-A second violation will result in the student being banned from any dances during that school year.
-Cards may be held into the next school year if the dance is held at the end of the year.
+- Dances are generally from 7:30-9:30 p.m., no entrance after 8:00 p.m., no dismissal before 9:00 p.m. - Each student may only buy one wristband. - No admittance without a current Student Body Card (hard copy or electronic). - Students may not arrive or depart in rented vehicles, limousines, buses, or RVs. - Students remaining 45 minutes after the end of the dance may be sent home by taxi at the family's expense. - Bags or purses may be inspected and searched by drug dogs and law enforcement personnel at the door, and there are not always coat check facilities. - School or law enforcement may use the testing/services of security dogs and/or breathalyzers randomly to detect drugs, alcohol, or contraband items. - Student Body Cards will be confiscated for inappropriate actions. - A second violation will result in the student being banned from any dances during that school year. - Students or guests may be banned based on safety complaints.

-Non-SFHS students may be denied admittance to SFHS dances for various safety reasons as determined by Administration.
+Students may be denied admittance to SFHS dances for various safety reasons as determined by Administration.